socrata/odn-backend/data/README.md

 The simplest way to do this is using [Datasync](https://socrata.github.io/datasync/).
 Remember to use the OBE FXF of the ODN Variables dataset.

+### Deploy Changes

+After adding a new dataset, verify that it works.
+Start the server locally and check that the new data shows up in `/data/v1/availability`.
+Run all unit tests using `npm test` to make sure that nothing broke.

+Once you have verified your changes, check out a new branch using `git checkout -b {branch name}`.
+Then, push your branch to GitHub using `git push origin {branch name}`.
+Finally, open a pull request and ping Lane Aasen for review.